Good Night (Beatles song)

 "Good Night" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as the "White Album").
 It was written by John Lennon and credited to Lennon–McCartney.
 The lead vocalist on the recording is Ringo Starr, who was the only Beatle to appear on the track.
 The music was provided by an orchestra arranged and conducted by George Martin.
-Written for Lennon's five-year-old son Julian, "Good Night" is the final song on the White Album.
+Written for Lennon's five-year-old son Julian, "Good Night" is the closing track on The Beatles.

 Composition and recording

 John Lennon wrote the song as a lullaby for his five-year-old son Julian.